 What it owns

-AfriTin is now looking for Uis to restart its output.
+AfriTin (LON:ATM) is now working to restart the operation.

-According to a historic resource estimate prepared by SRK, Uis contains more than 70mln tonnes of ore containing 95,000 tonnes of tin.
+According to a historic resource estimate prepared by SRK, Uis has more than 70mln tonnes of ore containing 95,000 tonnes of tin.

 The mine plan worked out by SRK says that that’s enough to allow for production through to 2063, although initially, AfriTin has much more modest goals.

-In February, AfriTin added it had discovered significant grades of lithium, in addition to tin, in pegmatites in the ML 133 License, located in the Nainais area of Nambia.
+In February, AfriTin added it had discovered significant grades of lithium, in addition to tin, in pegmatites in the ML 133 Licence, located in the Nainais area of Nambia.